 Interestingly, it is an ancient act, the Statute of Frauds which was originally enacted in 17th century England, and that is still operational in 48 states that allows you to use scanned signatures.
 The Statute of Frauds covers a number of contract types including the sale of goods over $500.
 Even though it was developed nearly 400 years ago, the elements of the law can still be used to determine the validity of a modern day signature.

 Massachusetts, in a variant of the law, even allows emails to be used to act as a signature on a contract.
 An example being the case of Feldberg vs. Coxall.
 In this case, the purchase was a piece of real estate, the agreement falling through, but the buyers being able to uphold the agreement by using the Massachusetts Uniform Electronic Transactions Act which allowed an email exchange to act like a signature in a contract.

 To reiterate, having a scanned signature on a contract is perfectly acceptable under law.
 But acceptance isn’t the issue.

 The hard part is avoiding fraud.
 E signatures, that are compliant with electronic signature laws, like ESIGN, have in-built anti-fraud technologies to ensure that the electronic version of signatures cannot be taken advantage of.
 There is little point in knowing that your scanned signature is accepted, if the contract it is part of has fundamentally changed, and you can’t prove that is has.
 In our opening example, the vendor would have to prove that the client had changed the price to 50% of the original.
 This is a costly thing to do.
-Digital signatures, that are secure, have anti-fraud technology components, and that creates full auditable trails, are the only true way to created trusted contracts.
+Online signatures, that are secure, have anti-fraud technology components, and that creates full auditable trails, are the only true way to created trusted contracts.